RDLtd/rc-cma/src/assets/helpfiles/en/cms-features.md

 ### Strapline (optional)

-This strapline or subtitle in an optional piece of text that will be used when displaying the restaurant logo, or restaurant name as a logo *e.g. Restaurant and Bar* or *Finest Italian Cuisine*
+This strapline or subtitle in an optional piece of text that will be used when displaying the venue logo or name as a logo *e.g. Restaurant and Bar* or *Finest Italian Cuisine*

 ### One line description

-This single sentence description will be used as a summary of your restaurant where display space is limited. e.g. *in a search listing*
+This single sentence description will be used as a summary of your venue where display space is limited. e.g. *in a search listing*

 ### One paragraph description

 This will be used as the first, or **leading**, paragraph to the full description, usually displayed in bold or slightly larger text.
-This description should ideally summarise the key features of the restaurant.
+This description should ideally summarise the key features of the venue.

 ### Full description

-Following the leading paragraph, this is the opportunity to provide a more detailed description of the restaurant's features.
+Following the leading paragraph, this is the opportunity to provide a more detailed description of the venue's features.

 ### Feature list

-Check only those features that are relevant to the restaurant.
+Check only those features that are relevant to the venue.

 ### Additional keywords